 - Voted - The proposal has been voted on and the channel policy is satisfied, so the proposal can be completed.

-- Completed - All needed approvals were done, and the proposal was successfully completed.
+- Completed - All needed approvals were done, the proposal was successfully completed.

 You can vote with the “Vote” button present in the “Action” field.
-The organization, which initiates this proposal, or any admin organization can also cancel this proposal.
+The organization, which initiates this proposal can also cancel this proposal.

 Note: A new proposal cannot be initiated until the existing proposal is complete or has been deleted.
 A channel snapshot is always taken when a proposal is created.